 In addition to coordinating whether or not they can still make it to your wedding, you may want to discuss expectations with them too.

 Let’s say you have severely narrowed down the people who will attend your wedding, but your emcee and DJ will still be able to make it.
 It is likely that there will be some changes to their program and the choice of music.

 They’ll probably be prepared for this, but it never hurts to help spark the conversation.

 It should be a no-brainer to keep your wedding party up-to-date about decisions regarding your wedding.

-No matter what you decide to do, these are likely the people who are closest to you.
-They are the ones who will make your wedding day special.
+No matter what you decide to do, these are likely the people who are closest to you and will make your wedding day special.

 The same goes for postponing the wedding.
 You will want to make sure that those key people are available on the new date.

 While the wedding is absolutely about you and your fiancé, it is also about your guests having a good time.